Rochester, NY Alcohol and Drug Use Statistics

-Methadone is a full opioid agonist that works by activating opiate receptors in the brain enough to ease withdrawal symptoms and cravings.5 It’s approved to treat opiate use disorder (OUD) as well as chronic pain.
+Getting Methadone at a Methadone Clinic: Methadone is a full opioid agonist that works by activating opiate receptors in the brain enough to ease withdrawal symptoms and cravings.5 It’s approved to treat opiate use disorder (OUD) as well as chronic pain.
 This medication can cause a slight euphoric effect and may interact with other medications you’re taking.
 The only way to get methadone and other FDA-approved treatments for OUD is through a certified MAT provider.

-Suboxone, or buprenorphine, is a sublingual film that sits under your tongue and releases a dose of medication that blocks opiate receptors.6 It works to reduce dependence on opiates and is also reduced for pain management.
+Find a Suboxone Doctor: Suboxone, or buprenorphine, is a sublingual film that sits under your tongue and releases a dose of medication that blocks opiate receptors.6 It works to reduce dependence on opiates and is also reduced for pain management.
 It produces similar effects to methadone but at a lesser level.
 You can find a suboxone doctor through a rehab program or by visiting the suboxone website to see a list of local providers.

-Naltrexone blocks the effects of opiates and alcohol, lessening a person’s desire to use the substances.7 The medication comes in several forms; as a pill for AUD, as an extended-use injection for opiate or alcohol addiction, and as a nasal spray for overdose reversals.
+Naltrexone (Revia/Vivitrol): Naltrexone blocks the effects of opiates and alcohol, lessening a person’s desire to use the substances.7 The medication comes in several forms; as a pill for AUD, as an extended-use injection for opiate or alcohol addiction, and as a nasal spray for overdose reversals.

 This medication can also be used to stop an overdose, as it temporarily reverses the effects of opiates.
 For this reason, Naltrexone is offered in opiate harm reduction programs across the state and country, provided to emergency care providers as well as family members and people addicted to opiates for as-needed use.
 There are over 850 opiate prevention programs in New York.8

-Antabuse is an FDA-approved medication for AUD, which works by causing withdrawal symptoms when combined with alcohol.9 You can get this medication from a certified MAT provider, who can help you plot an effective course of treatment, combining medication management with counseling.
+Antabuse: Antabuse is an FDA-approved medication for AUD, which works by causing withdrawal symptoms when combined with alcohol.9 You can get this medication from a certified MAT provider, who can help you plot an effective course of treatment, combining medication management with counseling.

 When taking Antabuse for AUD, be cautious about consuming any food or medication that contains alcohol, such as kombucha or cough syrup.
 Even a trace amount of alcohol can cause painful symptoms due to the interaction with Antabuse.

-Acamprosate is a relapse prevention medication that helps reduce the cravings that tend to last for years for those in recovery.10 This is a daily medication taken in pill form that your MAT doctor can prescribe.
+Acamprosate: Acamprosate is a relapse prevention medication that helps reduce the cravings that tend to last for years for those in recovery.10 This is a daily medication taken in pill form that your MAT doctor can prescribe.
 It is approved for long-term use, though people with kidney issues might not be a candidate for long-term or any treatment with Acamprosate.

 Should I Travel to Rochester for Alcohol and Drug Treatment?

-If you’re asking yourself, “should I look for an alcohol or drug rehab near me or in Rochester?” ask yourself if it would make sense to travel.
+If you’re asking yourself, “should I look for an alcohol or drug rehab or in Rochester?” ask yourself if it would make sense to travel.
 Do you have the finances to facilitate a short or long-term stay in the Big Apple?
 Do you have friends or family nearby that can lend you support during rehab or a place to stay?
 If you have health insurance coverage, would they be able to cover services received in a different state?